 What is the Victorian Junior Landcare and Biodiversity Grants?

 - Improving biodiversity through the development, improvement or restoration of habitat for Victoria’s native plants (flora) and animals (fauna) – on-ground focus area.
 This may include on-ground projects that focus on:

 - Educating, involving and engaging young people in valuing and actively caring for Victoria’s natural environment – education focus area.
 This may include:

-Projects can be either direct-action projects (with an on-ground component) or in-direct action projects (with an education component (in-direct action), or a mixture of both.
+Projects can be either direct-action projects (with an on-ground component) or in-direct action projects (with an education component), or a mixture of both.

-The 2021 Victorian Junior Landcare and Biodiversity Grants are open to any school (primary or secondary), kindergarten, childcare centre, Scouts or Girl Guides, or youth group, youth environmental volunteer groups, and Junior Landcare groups in Victoria.
+The 2021 Victorian Junior Landcare and Biodiversity Grants are open to any school (primary or secondary), kindergarten, childcare centre, Scouts, Girl Guides, youth group, youth environmental volunteer groups, and Junior Landcare groups in Victoria.